 From here, you’ll be able to call a taxi or jump into a shuttle to reach the hotel area.
-It’s worth noting that all tourists entering the Quintana Roo state are subject to a $38 tourist tax that must be paid in advance.
-You can get yours today easily and quickly on Visitax.
+It’s worth noting that all tourists entering the Quintana Roo state are subject to a $48 tourist tax that must be paid in advance.
+You can get your Visitax today easily and quickly on our website.

 Safest Areas in Cancun

 Before we dive into the safety precautions and more details, let’s focus on the safest areas where you’ll want to stay in Cancun.

 The most popular and one of the safest places in Cancun is the Zona Hotelera – the hotel area.
 This is where tourists typically stay and are usually not a target for crimes.

 In addition, the city center is another place you can safely hang out as a tourist.
 With many restaurants, street food, and several parks, it’s a nice place where to stay, even as a solo traveler.

 Lastly, for paradise feelings, make sure to travel to Isla Mujeres.
 The island is as safe as it gets, and all tourists, from solo travelers to females and more, can travel around with no issues.

 As a general rule of thumb, Cancun is safe for female travelers, especially in hotels and downtown.
 The city is a major travel destination for tourists globally and, even as a female traveler, the risks of being attacked or involved in crimes are very thin.